Aslanberk/Aslanberk/README.md

 • Strong in algorithms, data structures, and system design

-• Experience with REST APIs, databases, ML and infrastructure
+• Experience with REST APIs, databases, ML, and infrastructure

 • Prefer clean, readable, and scalable code